-It was sort of like buying a string of thoroughbred race horses and not planning for the feeding of them.
-This was a practice that had a marketing budget that sustained previous growth, but realized (if nearly as a last minute postscript) that having the building and new technology was no assurance of attracting new patients in sufficiently greater numbers.
+It was sort of like buying a string of thoroughbred racehorses and not planning for the feeding of them.
+This was a practice that had a marketing budget that sustained previous growth but realized (if nearly as a last-minute postscript) that having the building and new technology was no assurance of attracting new patients in sufficiently greater numbers.

 Both illustrations are challenging situations, and the process for strategic planning does not have a simple answer.
 But there is a budget formula that's fairly straight-forward that works as a good point of reference when there is no budget, when the existing budget is out of touch with reality.

-Here’s the formula in four basic steps.
+Here's the marketing budget formula in four basic steps.

 The objective, of course, is to use this budget wisely and effectively.
-You can’t simply increase your budget – you need to have a plan that incorporates high ROI activities, otherwise you will just throw more money away faster (and that’s no fun at all).
+You can't simply increase your budget - you need to have a plan that incorporates high ROI activities, otherwise, you will just throw more money away faster (and that's no fun at all).

 And at the opposite end, a lot of practices have a wholly inadequate marketing budget, which universally produces zero results.
 No fun either.

 On that note, a good analogy for you to consider is the thrust level it takes an aircraft to get off the ground.
 It turns out planes and helicopters need twice as much thrust to get into the air as stay there.
-Just a hair too little power, and the pilot drives right off the edge of the runway and into the rocks below.
+Just a tad too little power, and the pilot drives right off the edge of the runway and into the rocks below.